-In one study, 65 people with depression received 100 mg / kg of tyrosine, 2.5 mg / kg of a common antidepressant or a placebo each day for four weeks.
+In one study, 65 people with depression received 100 mg/kg of tyrosine and 2.5 mg / kg of a common antidepressant or a placebo each day for four weeks.
 It was found that tyrosine has no antidepressant effects.

 Depression is a complex and varied disorder.
-It is likely that a dietary supplement such as tyrosine is ineffective in fighting its symptoms.
+A dietary supplement such as tyrosine is likely ineffective in fighting its symptoms.

-However, depressed people with low levels of dopamine, adrenaline or noradrenaline may benefit from tyrosine supplementation.
+However, depressed people with low dopamine levels, adrenaline, or noradrenaline may benefit from tyrosine supplementation.

 Until more research is available, current evidence does not support tyrosine supplementation to treat the symptoms of depression.

 Tyrosine supplements restore specific cognitive resources used to increase working memory.
 The working memory is responsible for the continuous updating and maintenance of the memory.

 The studies showed that tyrosine only replenishes specific cognitive resources when resources are exhausted, so only the challenging situations that require these mental resources improve cognitive resources.

 L-tyrosine is a Building Block of Thyroid Hormones

 Thyroid hormones control the production of energy in the body, helping in the repair and renewal of damaged cells while increasing resistance to constant stress.